walbourn/directxtkmodelviewer/ReadMe.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-July x, 2017
+July 20, 2017

 The DirectX Tool Kit Model Viewer is an interactive test application for validating .SDKMESH, .VBO, and .CMO files rendered using the DirectX Tool Kit.

 The source is written for Visual Studio 2015 or 2017.
-It is recommended you use VS 2015 Update 3 or VS 2017 with the latest updates.
+It is recommended you use VS 2015 Update 3 with the Windows 10 Anniversary SDK (14393) or VS 2017 with the latest updates and the Windows 10 Creators Update SDK (15063).

 All content and source code for this package are subject to the terms of the MIT License.
 <http://opensource.org/licenses/MIT>.